jedisct1/atom-piknik/README.md

 $ apm install piknik
 ```

-Or just install `piknik` from the Atom package manager.
+Or just install `piknik` package from the Atom package manager.

 ## Usage